Continuing Education Activity

 - Periodic limb movement disorder

-The short term prognosis with treatment is good but the long term prognosis is guarded.
+The short-term prognosis of OSA with treatment is good but the long-term prognosis is guarded.
 The biggest problem is the lack of compliance with CPAP.
 Almost 50% of patients stop using CPAP within the first month.
 Many patients are at risk for adverse cardiac events and stroke.
 Those patients who do use CPAP regularly do have improved survival compared to those who do not.
 Further, OSA is also associated with pulmonary hypertension, hypercapnia, hypoxemia, and daytime sedation.
 In addition, there is a high risk of motor vehicle accidents in these individuals.
 The overall life expectancy of patients with OSA is lower than the general population.

 Enhancing Healthcare Team Outcomes

-The management of patients with OSA is with an interprofessional team that includes a sleep specialist, internist, cardiologist, ENT surgeon, dietitian, pulmonologist and neurologist.
+The management of patients with OSA is best accomplished with an interprofessional team that includes a sleep specialist, primary provider, cardiologist, otolaryngologist, dietitian, pulmonologist, and neurologist.
 There are many options to treat OSA of which the primary one is CPAP.
 Unfortunately, compliance with CPAP remains low.
 Some patients may benefit from an oral or nasal device but again compliance remains an issue.
 Surgery is the last step and should only be considered after a thorough evaluation of the patient.
-Surgery does not cure the disorder, is expensive and associated with serious complications.
+Surgery does not cure the disorder, is expensive, and can be associated with serious complications.
 The prognosis for most patients with OSA is guarded.
 Until the patient starts to lose weight, most therapies have poor efficacy.